-If the value of your claim is below R10,000, you should approach lawyers who specialise in small claims.
+If the value of your claim is below R10,000, you should approach lawyers who specialize in small claims.
 You will also need to have the medical documents detailing the injuries as well as the invoices.

-I.e. If you are a professional football player, and the dog bite severed a tendon, you will need Medico Legal Doctors and Football Coaches/medical staff to testify that you will be unable to play football as a result of the dog bite.
+I.e. If you are a professional football player, and the dog bite severed a tendon, you will need Medico-Legal Doctors and Football Coaches/medical staff to testify that you will be unable to play football as a result of the dog bite.

 When attacked or bitten, you should...

 - Stop and assess if the injuries are serious.
-If the damage is life threatening, go to the nearest Hospital immediately or call the emergency services.
+If the damage is life-threatening, go to the nearest Hospital immediately or call the emergency services.